 Diphenhydramine liquid can be used if a hen has been bitten or stung by something nasty.
 Treatment is 1 mL of liquid for an adult bird.
 (I have read about Benadryl tablets being used as well, but I cannot find a dosage for it.)

 Corid and Sulmet are both treatments for coccidiosis in young chickens.
 Typically, coccidiosis does not affect adult birds, and so you should only need these on hand if you are planning on adding new chicks to your flock.
 Chicks with coccidiosis will be lethargic and spend much of their time standing with their feathers fluffed out.
 Typically (but not always) there will be loose, bloody stools passed by the birds who have coccidiosis.

 Amprolium is recommended more because Sulfamethazine Sodium can be harsher on the guts of affected birds and extend the period of bleeding.
 Corid (a common Amprolium brand name) usually comes in a 20% soluble powder or a 9.6% liquid.
-For the POWDER, dose 1/2 teaspoon per gallon of water for at least 5 days.
-For the LIQUID, dose 1 to 1 1/2 teaspoons per gallon of water for 5-7 days.
+For the POWDER, dose 3/4 teaspoons per gallon of water for at least 5 days; 1 1/2 teaspoons per gallon for 5 days is recommended for severe outbreaks.
+For the LIQUID, dose 1 teaspoon per gallon of water for 5-7 days; in the case of severe outbreaks, use 2 teaspoons per gallon for the same length of time.
 Change the water daily for both!